hellospiral/Thai-Restaurant/README.md

 ## Description

-This was a site to exercise my front-end skills by making a web site for an imaginary Thai restaurant.
+This was a site to exercise my front-end skills by making a web site for an imaginary Thai restaurant with HTML, CSS, Bootstrap, and JQuery.

 ## Setup